 Week One – Pre-production meeting.
 Preparation of brief.

 Week Two – Preparation of script or interview questions.
 Organisation of shoot such as room bookings and sending calendar invites to participants.

 Week Three – Shooting (most shoots at VU are completed in a half or full day).

 Week Four – Editing of raw footage, music, logos and graphics added.
 Delivery and any revisions.

 05) What’s a good length for a video?

 Short and sweet is recommended, ideally under two minutes.
-We have moved away from filming lengthy presentations and workshops, as analytics show staff tend not to engage with longer form content.
+We have moved away from filming lengthy presentations and workshops, as analytics show staff and students tend not to engage with longer form content.

 06) I’m going to be on camera.
 What should I wear?